Miniatur Wunderland: Visitors

-On 5 December 2012 the ten-millionth visitor came to Miniatur Wunderland, on 2 December 2016 the fifteen-millionth.
-Around three quarters of visitors come from Germany, the remaining quarter from abroad, mainly from Denmark, Switzerland, Austria, England, the US and China.
+On 5 December 2012, the ten-millionth visitor came to Miniatur Wunderland, on 2 December 2016, the fifteen-millionth. and on 23 August 2021, the twenty-millionth visitor.
+In 2023 alone, 1,525,000 visitors came.
+Around three quarters of visitors come from Germany, while the remaining quarter hail mainly from Denmark, Switzerland, Austria, England, the US and China.

 Awards

-In 2010, company founders Frederik and Gerrit Braun and Stephan Hertz were awarded the Cross of Merit on Ribbon of the Order of Merit of the Federal Republic of Germany for their social commitment.
-The Miniatur Wunderland also holds the Guinness World Record for "Longest melody played by a model train."
+In 2010, founders Frederik and Gerrit Braun and Stephan Hertz were awarded the Cross of Merit on Ribbon of the Order of Merit of the Federal Republic of Germany for their social commitment.
+The Miniatur Wunderland also holds the Guinness World Record for "longest melody played by a model train."

 Presence in the media

 Several times following completion of the various expansion stages, the Hamburg section was visited by a team of reporters from Eisenbahn-Romantik from SWR.
-They were also give a look behind the scenes.
-Numerous television stations, magazines and newspapers have already reported on Miniatur Wunderland.
+Numerous television stations, magazines and newspapers have reported on Miniatur Wunderland.

-In May 2009, rapper Samy Deluxe filmed the video clip for his socially critical song Stumm in Miniatur Wunderland.
-Within just one night, about 100 sequences were recorded in which a miniature figure "runs" (stop-motion) through the layout.
+In May 2009, rapper Samy Deluxe filmed a portion of the music video for the song "Stumm" in Miniatur Wunderland.
+About 100 sequences were recorded in which a miniature figure "runs" (stop-motion) through the layout.

-On 5 December 2009 the outdoor betting section of the German television show Wetten, dass..? took place at Miniatur Wunderland.
+On 5 December 2009, the outdoor betting section of the German television show Wetten, dass..? took place at Miniatur Wunderland.

-The plot of several episodes of the Hamburg crime series Großstadtrevier took place at Miniatur Wunderland.
+The plot of several episodes of the Hamburg crime series Großstadtrevier takes place at Miniatur Wunderland.

-In 2015, together with singer Helene Fischer, a campaign for Ein Herz für Kinder was launched, in which over 450,000 euros (as of 01/2016) were collected.
+In 2015, together with singer Helene Fischer, a campaign for Ein Herz für Kinder was launched in which over 450,000 euros (as of 01/2016) were collected.
 The campaign was presented, among others, in the Ein Herz für Kinder Gala.

 In January 2016, Miniatur Wunderland partnered with Google MiniView – a miniature version of Google Street View.